AoJ/Lactate/benchmark/results.md

 ### Notes

 + Slowest of the tested modules
-+ Wraps important functions in process.nexttick
++ Wraps important functions in process.nextTick

 ## static-resource